THE HIGH SHERIFF

 High Sheriffs are volunteers and meet the costs of their year in office themselves.
 No part of their expenses falls on the public purse.
 Each High Sheriff’s year is characterised by his or her particular skills, experience and areas of interest.
 However, all share key objectives for the role which are to uphold and lend active support to the principal organs of the constitution - the Royal Family, the judiciary, the police and other law enforcement agencies, the emergency services, local authorities and other public sector bodies, and all recognised church and faith groups – and to encourage and thank those who work in the charitable and voluntary sector.

-The High Sheriff of Hertfordshire for the year from April 2022 to April 2023 is Sally Burton DL.
-You can find out about Sally by clicking HERE.
+The High Sheriff of Hertfordshire for the year from April 2023 to April 2024 is Liz Green.
+You can find out about Liz by clicking HERE.

 THE UNDER SHERIFF